Functional JavaScript Wizardry

 Functional JavaScript under the name ‘invoker’.
 However,

-there is another way to define m2f
+there is another way to define m2f using a powerful corner of

-EcmaScript 5.1, bind
+EcmaScript 5.1, bind.

 Calling and binding functions